bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_typed_start_events.md

 # Typed start events
 @page token_flow_logic_typed_start_events Typed start events

-The state of a token at a typed start event is immediately advanced from @ref BPMNOS::Execution::Token::State::ENTERED "ENTERED" to @ref BPMNOS::Execution::Token::State::BUSY "BUSY" and awaits the trigger.
+A token at a typed start event is generated when the trigger occurs, and its state advances from @ref BPMNOS::Execution::Token::State::ENTERED "ENTERED" through @ref BPMNOS::Execution::Token::State::BUSY "BUSY" to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" instantaneously.
-If the token is at a @ref BPMN::MessageStartEvent "message start event", the @ref BPMNOS::Model::Content "message content" is used to update the @ref BPMNOS::Execution::Token::status "status" of the token.
+The @ref BPMNOS::Model::Content "content" of the message or signal that triggered it is part of the @ref BPMNOS::Execution::Token::status "status" the token is generated with.

-After the start event is triggered, the @ref BPMNOS::Model::ExtensionElements::operators "operators" of the respective event-subprocess are applied and the state is advanced to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".
+Upon completion, the @ref BPMNOS::Model::ExtensionElements::operators "operators" of the scope the start event belongs to are applied.
-If the respective @ref BPMN::EventSubProcess "event-subprocesses" is interrupting, all other tokens within the scope of the event-subprocess are withdrawn.
+If the start event belongs to an interrupting @ref BPMN::EventSubProcess "event-subprocess", all other tokens within the scope of the event-subprocess are withdrawn.
-Otherwise, a new token is created allowing the event-subprocess to be triggered again.
+If it belongs to a non-interrupting event-subprocess, the event-subprocess may be triggered again.
+If it belongs to a @ref BPMN::Process "process", each trigger creates an instance of that process.

-After completion, the entry scope restrictions of the @ref BPMN::EventSubProcess are checked.
+After completion, the entry scope restrictions of the scope are checked.
 If the restrictions are violated, the state is changed to @ref BPMNOS::Execution::Token::State::FAILED "FAILED".
 Otherwise, the token state is changed to @ref BPMNOS::Execution::Token::State::DEPARTED "DEPARTED" or @ref BPMNOS::Execution::Token::State::DONE "DONE".